dmitriid/dmitriid.com/content/blog/2017/03/the-broken-promise-of-web-components.md

 ## Let's break compatibility

-I assume this was the immediate problem that Polymer faced.
+I assume the limitations described above were the immediate problem that Polymer faced.
 How do you work around this?
 Well, you invent your own not-really-JavaScript-but-kinda-Javascript kinda-templating-kinda-scripting kinda-language.
 That can only exist in strings.

 Work your way through Polymer's [data system](https://www.polymer-project.org/2.0/docs/devguide/data-system) for a full overview.
 Below are just some examples.